Cemetery Operator Licence #3310491

 City of Markham Cemeteries By-law

-The City of Markham has submitted Cemetery By-law 2012-178 [PDF] to the Registrar of the Funeral, Burial, and Cremation Services Act 2002 for Bethel-Lunau Cemetery, Buttonville Cemeteary, Eckardt Cemetery, First Markham Baptist Cemetery, Hagerman East Cemetery, Hagerman West Cemetery, St. John's 5th Line Cemetery, and Thornhill Cemetery.
-Any interested parties may contact Carlie Turpin, Access & Privacy Manager, at 905-477-7000 Extension 2082, for information or to make copies.
+The City of Markham has submitted Cemetery By-law 2012-178 to the Registrar of the Funeral, Burial, and Cremation Services Act 2002 for Bethel-Lunau Cemetery, Buttonville Cemeteary, Eckardt Cemetery, First Markham Baptist Cemetery, Hagerman West Cemetery, St. John's 5th Line Cemetery, and Thornhill Cemetery.
+Any interested parties may contact Alida Tari, Manager, Access & Privacy, at 905-477-7000 extension 2082, for information or to make copies.

 These by-laws are subject to the approval of the Registrar, Funeral, Burial, and Cremation Services Act, 2002.
-Cemeteries Regulation Unit may be reach by calling 416-326-8399.
+Cemeteries Regulation Unit may be reached by calling 416-326-8399.

-Markham has 5 active cemeteries where lots are still available for purchase and burials are permitted.
+Markham has 5 active cemeteries where burials are permitted.

 The administration in the Legislative Services Department act as a liaison with the members of the Markham’s Cemetery Board in matters of the annual budget, maintenance of the grounds and stones and the fees charged for lots and cornerstones.
 Individual files are maintained for each cemetery within the Legislative Services Department.